Ubud Itinerary: The Perfect 3 Days in Ubud

 Explore Ulun Danu Beratan Temple

-Next up on your Ubud itinerary is one of Bali’s most iconic sights — Ulun Danu Beratan Temple, often also called Bedugul Temple.
+Next up on your Ubud itinerary is one of Bali’s most iconic temples — Ulun Danu Beratan Temple, often also called Bedugul Temple.

 With majestic mountains creating an epic backdrop and a glimmering lake, Bedugul Temple has one of the most beautiful settings you’ll ever see.
 Besides getting lost in the lush greenery, there are also several courtyards packed to the brim with antique statues and shrines.
 But even on top of that, the star attraction here is undoubtedly the 17th-century temple built right on Beratan lake’s edge.
 If you happen to visit during high tide, you’ll get to see the temple “floating” on the water!